fluentpython/isis2json/README.rst

 Running under Python, only ISO-2709 files can be read.

-A full description of how this script is used can be found in `From ISIS to CouchDB: Databases and Data Models for Bibliographic Records`__
+A full description of how this script is used can be found in `From ISIS to CouchDB: Databases and Data Models for Bibliographic Records`__.

 __ http://journal.code4lib.org/articles/4893